baselime/docs/sending-data/opentelemetry/aws-lambda/node.js.md

 OpenTelemetry is an open standard, and you can use the [Baselime Node.js OpenTelemetry tracer for AWS Lambda](https://github.com/Baselime/lambda-node-opentelemetry) to send telemetry data to another backend of your choice.

-Add the environment variable `COLLECTOR_URL` to send the data somewhere else than the Baselime backend.
+Set environment variable `COLLECTOR_URL` to your observability backend.

 ---